-Learn what kind of snow conditions to expect in New Zealand and in particular on the South Island of New Zealand during the late autumn months (April, May) and winter months (June, July).
+Learn what kind of snow conditions to expect in New Zealand and in particular on the South Island of New Zealand during late autumn and winter.

 As an extension to my best time to visit New Zealand article, I’d like to expand on the winter season in New Zealand and share with you what the snow conditions in New Zealand are like during winter.